AnswerDotAI/claudette/README.md

 chat('What color is it?')
 ```

-The puppy has a classic Cavalier King Charles Spaniel coat with a rich
+The puppy has a white and brown coat.
+Its body is predominantly white,
-chestnut brown (sometimes called Blenheim) coloring on its ears and
+while it has rich brown/chestnut coloring on its ears and a patch around
-patches on its face, combined with a bright white base color.
-The white
-is particularly prominent on its face (creating a distinctive blaze down
-the center) and chest area.
-This brown and white combination is one of
+one eye.
+This color pattern is typical of Cavalier King Charles
-the most recognizable color patterns for the breed.
+Spaniels, particularly the Blenheim color variety, which features the
+characteristic white base with chestnut or reddish-brown markings.

 <details>

-- id: `msg_01R91AqXG7pLc8hK24F5mc7x`
+- id: `msg_019z266CT4uu6UCXHsGZ5Qw9`
 - content:
-  `[{'text': 'The puppy has a classic Cavalier King Charles Spaniel coat with a rich chestnut brown (sometimes called Blenheim) coloring on its ears and patches on its face, combined with a bright white base color.
-The white is particularly prominent on its face (creating a distinctive blaze down the center) and chest area.
-This brown and white combination is one of the most recognizable color patterns for the breed.', 'type': 'text'}]`
+  `[{'citations': None, 'text': 'The puppy has a white and brown coat.
+Its body is predominantly white, while it has rich brown/chestnut coloring on its ears and a patch around one eye.
+This color pattern is typical of Cavalier King Charles Spaniels, particularly the Blenheim color variety, which features the characteristic white base with chestnut or reddish-brown markings.', 'type': 'text'}]`
-- model: `claude-3-5-sonnet-20241022`
+- model: `claude-3-7-sonnet-20250219`
 - role: `assistant`
 - stop_reason: `end_turn`
 - stop_sequence: `None`
 - type: `message`
 - usage:
-  `{'input_tokens': 326, 'output_tokens': 92, 'cache_creation_input_tokens': 0, 'cache_read_input_tokens': 0}`
+  `{'cache_creation_input_tokens': 0, 'cache_read_input_tokens': 0, 'input_tokens': 318, 'output_tokens': 84}`

 </details>